Richard Berankis is the best tennis Lithuanian player of all time. He was also the youngest male player in the top 100.

 He did make the main draw at Wimbledon when he beat Santiago Ventura in the last round of qualifying and became the first Lithuanian ever to do so and he reached the 2nd round when he lost to Feliciano Lopez in four sets.

 He also qualified for the 2010 US Open without dropping a set but lost in an epic 5 set match against Jurgen Melzer in the 2nd round.

 He ended the year on a high note entering the Top 100 for the first time in his career reaching 85.
-In 2011 he won all his qualifying matched at the Brisbane International and reached the 2nd round of the main draw.
+In 2011 he won all his qualifying matches at Brisbane International and reached the 2nd round of the main draw.

 He was lucky to reach the 3rd round when his opponent former World number 3 David Nalbandian was forced to retire due to illness.
 Nalbandian said he could not see and he just felt empty, he called for the doctor who told him he must retire.

-Richard Berankis' nickname is Ryka and his surname means No Hands in his own language.
-Off court he likes spear fishing and playing pool.
+Richard Berankis’ nickname is Ryka and his surname means No Hands in his language.
+Off the court, he likes spearfishing and playing pool.